kmi-robots/HanS/postgresql/trigger_functions.md

 ##Creating trigger functions

 From PGAdmin, click on database name > trigger functions > create > trigger function.
+The code below is to be added to the "Code" tab.

 We will first create a trigger 'assign_anchor', that decides whether to assign a new measurements (i.e., new records in table measurements) to an existing anchor or to create a new anchor.